davatorium/rofi/doc/rofi-theme.5.markdown

 - `min-aspect-ratio`   load when aspect ratio is over value.
 - `max-aspect-ratio`:  load when aspect ratio is under value.
 - `monitor-id`:        The monitor id, see rofi -help for id's.
 - `enabled`:           Boolean option to enable.
-Supports environment variable.
+Supports environment variable or DMENU to detect if in dmenu mode.

 @media takes an integer number or a fraction, for integer number `px` can be added.